Apr 04, 2022

 What is the best PDF reader for Windows?

-PDF-XChange Editor is a free PDF reader with buttons, toolbars, and side panels that make it simple to alter PDFs.
-It's one of the quickest PDF readers, and it lets you turn off unnecessary features for an easier viewing experience.
+PDF-XChange Viewer is a free PDF reader, and one of the quickest to get into.
+Sticking to the motto that beauty is simplicity, PDF-XChange lets you turn off unnecessary features for an easier viewing experience.

 Slim PDF is a PDF viewer that allows you to open and view PDF documents as well as easily make comments and annotations.
 This tool can also be used to fill out pre-made forms and verify digital signatures.
 It comes with a full set of powerful annotation tools.